Skip to main content

 Christian AI

-Christian AI that meets believers where they already are.
-Grounded in the full Bible, 1,800+ verified faith stories, and the user's own record.
+Most Christian AI hands you a chatbot.
+Doxa helps you engage God's encouragement for your whole journey: the promises and prophetic words spoken over you, 1,800+ verified stories of His faithfulness, and the living text of Scripture.
+Grounded in the full Bible.
 Available in the Doxa app, in Claude and Cursor through Doxa MCP, on Discord, and on Telegram.
 Free to start.
 Anti-companion by design.

 Free across all surfaces 5/5 on faith.tools rubric Third-person voice.
 No persona.
 No fabrication.